-Preview: Pan-Fried Breaded Chicken Tenders with fresh rosemary and parmesan are so flavorful and crispy, you won’t miss the gravy or the Colonel.
+Sneak Preview: Make these Pan-Fried Breaded Chicken Tenders with fresh rosemary and parmesan.
+They are so flavorful and crispy.
+You won’t miss the gravy or the Colonel.
 Pan-frying yields maximum flavor without heating the kitchen.

-Do you have some raw chicken breasts or tenders staring you in the face?
-Are they daring you to come up with something that tastes exciting and fresh without making you go to the grocery store…again?
+Do you have some raw chicken filets or tenders in your refrigerator staring you in the face?
+Are they daring you to create something exciting without another trip to the grocery store?

 You can’t miss with this recipe for chicken cutlets when you add fresh rosemary and parmesan cheese to the breading.

-In case you need one more reason to try this breaded chicken tenders recipe, you don’t have to turn on the oven.
+And there’s one more reason to try this breaded chicken filet recipe.
+You don’t have to turn on the oven.
 Use a pan on top of the stove.
-Easy cooking, easy clean-up!
+Easy cooking and clean-up!

 Who doesn’t love a tender chicken filet breaded with flavorful crumbs?
 Fresh rosemary and grated Parmesan cheese set these tenders apart from the norm.
 Serve with Hominy and Cilantro Rice and these Oven-Roasted Baby Carrots.

-It’s best to cook these Breaded Chicken Tenders are best cooked at the last minute.
+It’s best to cook these Breaded Chicken Tenders at the last minute.
 But if you prepare your crumb mixture ahead of time, it won’t take much longer than 10-12 minutes from start to finish.
-You can always put the chicken in a warm oven to hold it for a few minutes before serving.
+If more convenient, you can always put the chicken in a warm oven to hold it for a few minutes before serving.

 Are chicken cutlets and chicken tenders the same thing?

-According to EATER, “Chicken cutlets are boneless, skinless chicken breasts that have been sliced in half horizontally, creating a thinner piece of meat.
+According to EATER, “Chicken cutlets are boneless, skinless chicken breasts sliced in half horizontally, creating a thinner piece of meat.
 These cutlets are then often pounded even thinner before cooking.”
 That would describe what I am showing you in the pictures for this recipe.

-On the other hand, chicken tenders are technically limited to “the pectoralis minor, a small muscle that runs directly under the chicken breast.”
+If you want to get technical, tenders are limited to “the pectoralis minor, a small muscle that runs directly under the chicken breast.”

 In real life, I think most people use these terms interchangeably.
-These days, more people use the term “chicken tenders” than “chicken cutlet” when referring to any flat and relatively thin cut and boneless chicken breast meat.
+However, these days, more people use “chicken tenders” than “chicken cutlet” when referring to any flat and relatively thin cut and boneless chicken breast meat.
 So, that’s what I’m going with here.